kdavis-mozilla/recordermp3.js/README.md

 # Record/Encode Audio from Browser

-A sample demonstrating how to encode the output of Web Audio API nodes.
+Javascript code demonstrating how to encode the output of Web Audio API nodes.

 ### Compatibility - Browser
 * Chrome 32+
-* Others?
+* Firefox 45.0a1+

 ### Codecs
 * MP3: 22.050Hz && 128Kbps using the ported liblame
-* Ogg-Vorbis: @TODO
-* Spx: @TODO
-* Flac: @TODO

 ##Author